Ynn/selfstar/exercises/various.md

 Your system should be able to automatically turn on the alarm when all the users are leaving.
 You can also disable the system using the location service when legitimate users are entering the house.

 <u>Question 2 - Building an occupancy simulation application</u>: Propose an architecture and implement an application for simulating occupancy.
-The goal is to mimick the users activities by the turning your lights on and off just as if they were in the home.
+The goal is to mimic the users activities by the turning your lights on and off just as if they were in the home.

 To this end, it would be a good idea to reuse previously written services (e.g., room occupancy service).
 It would also be interesting to know which particular device is used at a given moment of the day.